Velikiye Luki: Sports

 Velikiye Luki is notable for ballooning competitions, which are held in the town annually since 1996.
 Since 1999, the competitions have been internationally recognized.

 Climate

+Velikye Luki has warm summer humid continental climate, Köppen: Dfb.

 People

 Velikiye Luki has been claimed as the birthplace of Soviet Marshal Konstantin Rokossovsky.
 The Hero of the Soviet Union Alexander Matrosov is buried in this city.
 Modest Mussorgsky's memorial house in Kunyinsky District, standing on the bank of a large picturesque lake, is within easy range of the town.

 Other people from Velikiye Luki include: